eugenetriguba/config-file/CONTRIBUTING.md

 The preferred workflow is via pull requests for code changes.

 If you find a bug or want to suggest an improvement, etc., please open a issue.
-This will make sure we notice it.
+This will make sure it gets noticed.
 You're also welcome to submit a pull request in this repository.

 Here are some guidelines to keep in mind when submitting a pull request: